ruhaab-alikhan-manjiyani/isl-ai-translator/README.md

 Hi, I’m Ruhaab 👋

-I’m currently completed my 12th through NIOS, and before getting into AI stuff, I was mostly into digital marketing, branding, content, and online campaigns.
+I currently completed my 12th through NIOS, and before getting into AI stuff, I was mostly into digital marketing, branding, content, and online campaigns.
 I even did a digital marketing internship after 10th, so honestly, building an AI project was completely outside my comfort zone 😭

 But I wanted to challenge myself and create something that actually felt useful in real life.